sifzerda/next-fiction/README.md

 //===========================================================//

-ADD IDs to pages to find chunks via search
+ADD IDs to pages to find chunks via search (optional)

+- once page content all finished, reIndex with extract-text.js

 PAGES TO DO: